csswizardry/csswizardry.github.com/sentinel.md

   month?
 Did we have more incidents than normal?
 * **Quarterly healthchecks and benchmarks:** Every three months, I’ll run a suite of tests against your closest competitors and peers to establish our position within your industry.
-Do we have opportunities for improvement?
 Are we leading the pack?
+Or do we have opportunities for improvement?

 ## Learn More